Design Project Leader: Unilever

 I work as Design Project Leader within Unilever Global Refreshment Packaging Design Team.
 I work closely with all functions of the business to manage the delivery of packaging design elements for ice cream and beverage products and devices.
 Brands include; PG Tips, Lipton, Pure Leaf, Magnum, Cornetto and Ben & Jerry’s.

 The role gives potential to have great influence across a large brand portfolio and therefore holds a lot of great opportunities for global impact through new design innovation and renovation projects.
 I have also worked in Unilever’s Personal Care Category (Hair Care, Oral Care and Deodorants) which also holds the same global influence opportunity.

 Working on the development of a capsule based tea machine under a new brand T.O By Lipton has been one of the most challenging yet exciting projects I have worked on.
 Understanding consumer’s behaviours and translating that user experience design for a device was extremely exciting.

 Due to the incredible global reach of the company there is always something new to learn or to see.
 One day you can be working on a local UK tea brand and the next day on a regional Australian tea brand you have never seen before.

-Did you take a year out of your studies to do a placement?
-If so where did you work and how did this experience assist you in your final year and in your career since?
+Did you do a placement year?
+If so where did you work and how did this experience assist you in your final year and your career since?